 Due to their longer and thinner construction, a tandem garage can help save space.
 People with smaller homes or limited space often prefer them to double garages.
-Additionally, if you have a classic car that you don’t use as often, its easy to keep it under a car cover in the back of your tandem garage.
+Additionally, if you have a classic car that you don’t use as often, keeping it under a car cover in the back of your garage is easy.

 A tandem garage utilizes a smaller or single driveway than a double garage, which requires two driveways.